 Peace by PEACE strives to equip students with communication, anger management, negotiation, and conflict resolution strategies that they can apply when dealing with various situations in their daily lives.
-Such strategies give students the confidence to deal with potentially threatening online or in person situations appropriately to not only ensure their personal safety but also to improve their social interactions and mental health.
-Students are also encouraged to reflect on a central Peace by PEACE concept titled “Choices and Consequences,”, which is primarily focused on the positive and negative effects their actions can have on others.
-Unit 7 in particular invites students to reflect on the concept of “Choices and Consequences” within the context of responding to bullying behaviour.
+Such strategies give students the confidence to deal with potentially threatening online or in-person situations appropriately to not only ensure their personal safety but also to improve their social interactions and mental health.
+Students are also encouraged to reflect on a central Peace by PEACE concept titled “Choices and Consequences,” which is primarily focused on the positive and negative effects their actions can have on others.
+Unit 8 in particular invites students to reflect on the concept of “Choices and Consequences” within the context of responding to bullying behaviour.
 More recently we have emphasized the effects of cyberbullying on students as it is a growing issue within the classroom and beyond.

 Peace by PEACE always encourages students to consider different perspectives in any particular situation.
-While students are encouraged to think critically about situations in different contexts throughout the program, the concept of critical thinking is formally introduced in Unit 8 in which different forms of media are analyzed and discussed.
+While students are encouraged to think critically about situations in different contexts throughout the program, the concept of critical thinking is integrated throughout the units in which different forms of media are analyzed and discussed.
 Students also reflect on what it means to be an engaged member of their community and how they can work to make their communities stronger, with special consideration given to diversity.
-Discussions on various social issues such as bullying and stereotyping allow the students to understand and investigate the complexity of these issues.
+Discussions on various social issues such as bullying, discrimination, stereotyping, and intersectionality allow the students to understand and investigate the complexity of these issues.